Building Healthy Smoothies for Athletes

 Whether looking for a quick breakfast on-the-go, a post-workout shake, or a high-protein drink before bed, smoothies can be a great option to help athletes meet their nutrition needs.

 Fruit smoothies can be an economical way to add important nutrients to an athlete’s performance diet, including protein, carbohydrates, omega-3 fatty acids, vitamins, and minerals.
-One of the great aspects of smoothies is that athletes can continually change the ingredients for new flavor combinations.

 Tips for Building Healthy Smoothies for Athletes

-Check-out the ideas below for building healthy smoothies for athletes to help them meet their sports nutrition needs.
+Check out the ideas below for building healthy smoothies for athletes to help them meet their sports nutrition needs.

 Adding Carbohydrates to Smoothies for Athletes